thelocalman/Amazon-Data-Analysis/README.md

 * **`data/amazon.csv`**: The original, raw dataset used for the project.
 * **`data/amazon_cleaned.csv`**: The cleaned and transformed data used in the report.

+Executive Summary Questions:
+KPI Cards: What are the most critical, high-level performance metrics for the business (e.g., total sales, average product quality, total customer feedback)?

+Donut Chart: Which product categories are the most valuable and contribute the most to total sales?

+Top 10 Products Chart: Which specific products are our "superstars" and drive the most revenue?

+Slicer: How can we allow a user to interactively explore a specific product category?

+100% Stacked Bar Chart: Within any given primary category, what is the proportional mix of its sub-categories?

 ---